 As a result of a decline in the reserve ratio (the ratio of the DIF to estimated insured deposits) and concerns about expected failure costs and available liquid assets in the DIF, the FDIC adopted a rule requiring each insured institution to prepay on December 30, 2009 the estimated amount of its quarterly assessments for the fourth quarter of 2009 and all quarters through the end of 2012 (in addition to the regular quarterly assessment for the third quarter which was due on December 30, 2009).
 The prepaid amount is recorded as an asset with a zero risk weight and the institution will continue to record quarterly expenses for deposit insurance.
 For purposes of calculating the prepaid amount, assessments were measured at the institution's assessment rate as of September 30, 2009, with a uniform increase of three basis points effective January 1, 2011, and were based on the institution's assessment base for the third quarter of 2009, with growth assumed quarterly at annual rate of 5%.
-If events cause actual assessments during the prepayment period to vary from the prepaid amount, institutions will pay excess assessments in cash or receive a rebate of prepaid amounts not exhausted after collection of assessments due on June 30, 2013, as applicable.
-Collection of the prepayment does not preclude the FDIC from changing assessment rates or revising the risk-based assessment system in the future.
-The rule includes a process for exemption from the prepayment for institutions whose safety and soundness would be affected adversely.
-In December 2009, the Bank paid the prepaid assessment of \$6.3 million; and as of December 31, 2011, the outstanding prepaid assessment was \$2.4 million.
+If events cause actual assessments during the prepaid amounts not exhausted after collection of assessments due on June 30, 2013, as applicable.
+Collection of the prepayment does not preclude the FDIC from changing assessment for institutions whose safety and soundness would be affected adversely.
+In December 2009, the Bank paid the prepaid assessment of \$6.3 million, and as of March 31, 2012, the outstanding prepaid assessment was \$2.0 million.

 As required by the Dodd-Frank Act, the FDIC adopted rules effective April 1, 2011, under which insurance premium assessments are based on an institution's total assets minus its tangible equity (defined as Tier 1 capital) instead of its deposits.
 Under these rules, an institution with total assets of less than \$10 billion will be assigned one of four risk categories based on its capital, supervisory ratings and other factors.
 Well capitalized institutions that are financially sound with only a few minor weaknesses are assigned to Risk Category I. Risk Categories II, III and IV present progressively greater risks to the DIF.
 A range of initial base assessment rates will apply to each category, subject to adjustment downward based on unsecured debt issued by the institution and, except for an institution in Risk Category I, adjustment upward if the institution's brokered deposits exceed 10% of its domestic deposits, to produce total base assessment rates.
-Total base assessment rates range from 2.5 to nine basis points for Risk Category I, nine to 24 basis points for Risk Category II, 18 to 33 basis points for Risk Category III and 30 to 45 basis points for Risk Category IV, all subject to further adjustment upward if the institution holds more than a de minimis amount of unsecured debt issued by another FDIC-insured institution.
+Total base assessment rates range from 2.5 to nine basis points for Risk Category IV, all subject to further adjustment upward if the institution holds more than a de minimis amount of unsecured debt issued by another FDIC-insured institution.
 The FDIC may increase or decrease its rates by 2.0 basis points without further rulemaking.
 In an emergency, the FDIC may also impose a special assessment.